-Recommendations Existing Built and Landsca ano Future Development and Heritage Management Elements ape Planning 1.
-Maintain this item's heritage listing on the LEP. x 6.
-Original fabric is highly significant and should be maintained. x 12.
-Alterations and additions should respond to the existing pattern of development, with careful consideration of the setting (form, scale, bulk, setback and height).
+Recommendations Heritage Management Existing Built and Landscape Elements Future Development and Planning Maintain this item's heritage listing on the LEP.
+6. Original fabric is highly significant and should be maintained. additions and additions should respond to the existing pattern of development, with careful consideration of the setting (form, scale, bulk, setback and height).
 2. Maintain this item's listing as part of the Heritage Conservation Area.
 7. Unsympathetic alterations that detract from the cultural significance of the item should be removed.
-13. New alterations and additions should respect the historic aesthetic/character of the item and area (e.g. paint scheme, materiality, style, landscape elements). x 3.
+13. New alterations and additions should respect the historic aesthetic/character of the item and area (e.g. paint scheme, materiality, style, landscape elements). х 3.
 Consider delisting as an individual item from the LEP.
 8. Maintain heritage landscape elements and schemes.
-14. Future uses for this item should be compatible with its historical functions/associations.
-X 4.
+14. Future uses for this item should be compatible with its historical functions/ associations. x 4.
 Consider additional research to nominate this item for the State Heritage Register.
 9. Maintain the existing setting of the heritage item, informed by the historic pattern of neighbouring development (form, scale, bulk, setback and height).
 5. The heritage curtilage for this item should be revised/reduced.
 X 10.
 Maintain the historic aesthetic/character of the item and area (e.g. paint scheme, materiality, style, landscape elements). x 11.
 The condition of this item is poor.
 Condition and maintenance should be monitored.